 During the landing roll, use maximum braking, avoid major obstacles and above all else, keep the cabin intact.

 After landing, the shutdown checklist is completed.

-The student should be capable of positioning the aeroplane within the low flying area, checks complete at 500 feet agl, and established in the poor visibility configuration.
+The student should be capable of positioning the aeroplane within the low flying zone, checks complete at 500 feet AGL, and established in the poor visibility configuration.

 To inject some realism to this exercise talk the student through the scenario.
-The weather has deteriorated, they are not entirely sure of their position, and it is starting to get dark – they need to carry out a precautionary landing.
+The weather has deteriorated, they are not entirely sure of their position, and it's starting to get dark – they need to carry out a precautionary landing.

 First they must find a suitable landing site.
 Have the student talk you through what they are looking for, while you fly the aeroplane.
-They should remember the S's from previous lessons and the briefing.
+They should remember the 'seven S's, C and E' from previous lessons and the briefing.

 Take some time to discuss all of the elements.
 Although a time constraint may be introduced in later flights, allow the student enough time to complete the recommended inspections.